han4wluc/han4wluc.com/src/blog/2024/02-choosing-eleventy-to-build-a-blog.md

 ```

 Luckly, Elevently enables [such customization](https://www.11ty.dev/docs/languages/markdown/#markdown-options).
 Eleventy uses `markdown-it` to transform the markdown into html, and it exposes it in the config file.
 I can pass my own `markdown-it` instance to overwrite the default behavior.
-So all I had to do was to add something like this to customize the header tags transformation:
+So all I had to do was to add something like the below to customize the header tags transformation:

 ```js
 const md = new MarkdownIt();